sumanmukherjee03/practice-and-katas/k8s/CKA/authorization.README.md

 ### ABAC

-You can create a policy for an user like so in a policy file
+You can create a policy for an user in this way via a policy file
 ```
 {"kind": "Policy", "spec": {"user": "eng-user", "namespace": "*", "resource": "pods", "apiGroup": "*"}}
 {"kind": "Policy", "spec": {"user": "qa-user", "namespace": "test", "resource": "pods", "apiGroup": "*"}}
 ```
 and pass the policy file to the kube-apiserver at start for the policies to take effect.
 This can be done for groups too, as in add another line with a policy to the policy file for a group.
 However, everytime this policy file is changed, the kube-apiserver needs to be restarted.
-As such this is not the preferred solution for authorization.
+As such this is not the preferred solution for authorization in kubernetes.

 ### Webhook

 If you want an external authorization mechanism, that's where the webhook mechanism of kubernetes authorization comes into play.
 For example `eng-user` requests access for a resource to `kube-apiserver`.
-The `kube-apiserver` asks `Open Policy Agent` if the user can access a resource and that response is returned back and the user is allowed access or NOT.
+The `kube-apiserver` asks `Open Policy Agent` if the user can access a resource or not and that response is returned back and the user is allowed access or NOT based on that response.

 ### AlwaysAllow